How to Study for CFA Quick Facts

 • The CFA Program will give you a strong foundation in advanced investment analysis as well as real-world portfolio management skills.

 You’ll need to understand each of these study methods and how to apply them to Level I, Level II, and Level III study sessions so you’re ready to excel by the time you sit down to take the actual exam.
-Studying for the CFA exam with Wiley’s award-winning CFA study materials gives you an advantage from start to finish.
+Studying for the CFA exam with UWorld’s award-winning CFA study materials gives you an advantage from start to finish.

-Wiley’s CFA Program Study Materials and Review Courses are essential tools for candidates
+Uworld’s CFA Program Study Materials and Review Courses are essential tools for candidates

 who are serious about becoming a CFA.